The Kozy Coach, as found

 As we rebuilt the Kozy, we were careful to honor the Kozy Coach Company’s dedication to quality craftsmanship and timeless design, while also discreetly incorporating modern conveniences—a small wet-bath, charging ports, and more.

-As a 1941 model, the trailer represents an important moment in history; it was produced just before many U.S. manufacturers pivoted to support the war effort.
+For us, the Kozy is more than just a vintage house trailer, she’s a piece of American history.
+As a 1941 model, the trailer represents an important moment in time; it was produced just before many U.S. manufacturers pivoted to support the war effort.
 Kozy Coach specifically ceased production for a time and then restarted, with the company redirecting its focus to the Silver Dome models for war industry workers.
-The burgeoning trailer industry provided a valuable service, helping to supply housing quickly for the millions of war workers suddenly needed at defense production plants throughout the country.

 Named “Victory,” she is a true survivor—one of only a handful of Kozy Coaches known to remain from this era.
 Its red, white, and blue color scheme evokes a time when Americans banded together for a common cause.

 We’re honored to have restored and preserved this piece of history.
-We hope Clarence and Frona would approve.